MechWarrior Tactics: Controversy and publisher bankruptcy

-In late August 2014, Blue Lizard Games (cited on the game's website as its present developer) has stated the company had no involvement with MechWarrior Tactics' development since December 2013:

-"[...]unfortunately our development contract on MWT was cancelled in December last year.
+In late August 2014, Blue Lizard Games (cited on the game's website as its present developer) stated the company had no involvement with MechWarrior Tactics' development since December 2013: "unfortunately our development contract on MWT was cancelled in December last year.
 Please contact IGP for updates."

 Since August 28, 2014 the official website's main page was with no prior warning replaced with a customized Cloudflare HTTP 500 error page stating the website is unavailable due to a 72-hour "extended maintenance" window due to a hardware upgrade.

 This led players to attempt contact with IGP in order to demand status updates on the game or request refunds on their Founder Program payments.

 Throughout 2013 and 2014 IGP has continued selling Founder Program packages and marketing the game as under development and scheduled for Open Beta "later this year".

 Due to these practices continuing in absence of development progress, accusations of scam have been directed at IGP.
 The discovery that a major portion of the company employees have left their employ has also prompted theories that Infinite Games Publishing may be shutting down.

 As of September 18, members of the game's fanbase have managed to obtain a response from Infinite Games Publishing through the company's former CEO Kelly Zmak, stating the game "will be offline for a while longer" but it is not cancelled and "IGP is seeking a new partner/developer and a new hosting location for the game", although with no definite timeline.
 As of September 20, the message on the game's website has been updated to reflect that statement.

 As of early December 2014, the rights to the game were placed on sale as part of bankruptcy proceedings initiated on October 1 and were sold to an unknown buyer.